Weretik/CSharp-Basic/README.md

    - **Task 2**: Created separate namespaces for different classes and demonstrated that a public method in a class is accessible not only from the current assembly but also from a derived class in an external assembly.
    - **Task 4**: Defined a custom namespace `MyNamespace` containing a class `MyClass` and successfully linked it to another program.

+19. **[C# Basic] Course Project.
+Task 9: HR Department at the University**
+    **Path**: `TasksOfSCharp/HR Department at the University (Course Project)/`

+    ### Task Description

+    Create a console application **“HR Department at the University”** that functions as a personnel directory for a university.
+    The university consists of faculties, departments, and student groups.
+    Each department has a head, and each group has a group leader (head student) and a profile department.

+    A person in the system can simultaneously have multiple roles:
+    - A student (with information about parents and group),
+    - A teacher (with department and position),
+    - A parent (of one or more students).

+    ### Program Features:

+    1. Load and save the directory data from/to disk.
+    2. Full data editing capabilities.
+    3. View and filter information using different criteria:

+       - List of all students with sorting by full name, faculty, group, and profile department.
+       - List of students without parent information.
+       - List of all teachers with sorting options.
+       - List of all department heads.
+       - List of groups without head students and departments without heads.
+       - Search for all student children of a specific parent.
+       - List of teachers who have student children.

+    ### Project File Structure:

+    - [`Program.cs`](./HR%20Department%20at%20the%20University%20(Course%20Project)/Program.cs) – Entry point of the application, handles console interface and logic.
+    - [`Interfaces.cs`](./HR%20Department%20at%20the%20University%20(Course%20Project)/Interfaces.cs) – Contains interfaces `IStudent`, `ITeacher`, and `IParent` to define role behaviors.
+    - [`Person.cs`](./HR%20Department%20at%20the%20University%20(Course%20Project)/Person.cs) – Implementation of the `Person` class and the relationships between children and parents.
+    - [`University.cs`](./HR%20Department%20at%20the%20University%20(Course%20Project)/University.cs) – Core logic and structure of the university (faculties, departments, groups, people).

 Each section contains one or more C# files that demonstrate concepts through practical examples.

 ## Requirements